 Make sure a general first aid kit is available at your group meeting place and accompanies Girl Scout members on any activity (including transportation to and from the activity).
 Please be aware that you may need to provide this kit if one is not available at your meeting place.
 You can purchase a Girl Scout first aid kit, you can buy a commercial kit, or you and the Girl Scouts can assemble a kit yourselves.
-The

-American Red Cross offers a list of potential items in its Anatomy of a First Aid Kit (note that the American Red Cross's suggested list includes aspirin, which you will not be at liberty to provide without direct parent or guardian permission).
+The American Red Cross offers a list of potential items in its Anatomy of a First Aid Kit (note that the American Red Cross's suggested list includes aspirin, which you will not be at liberty to provide without direct parent or guardian permission).
 You can also customize a kit to cover your specific needs by including flares, treatments for frostbite or snake bites, and the like.
+Want to get the troop involved?
+There's a First Aid badge for all but the Daisy program level.

 In addition to standard contents, all kits should contain council and emergency telephone numbers (which you can get from your council contact).
-Girl Scout activity insurance forms, parent consent forms and health histories may also be included.
+Girl Scout activity insurance forms, parent consent forms, and health histories may also be included.